fr0st-iwnl/sh-toolbox/System Update/README.md

 - **User confirmation before proceeding with updates.**
 - **Outputs the number of available updates in a clear format.**

+## 📝 Command Options

+- `-h, --help`: Display help message with usage information
+- `-t, --time`: Count and display the time taken for the update process

 ## 📦 Installation